-If you've been hit by Minecraft error code 500, seeing the message 'Internal Server Error- 500', we've got the answers you seek right here!
+If you've been hit by Minecraft error code 500, seeing the message 'Internal Server Error- 500', we've got the answers you seek right here.
+Our how to fix error code 500 in Minecraft guide has all the answers.

 Even if you're playing on a great gaming laptop or running the 8K version of Minecraft, there's still a chance that something will go wrong and you'll see error code 500, preventing you from playing Minecraft.

-To find out how to fix Minecraft error code 500, keep reading...
+To find out how to fix error code 500 in Minecraft, keep reading below.

 What is Minecraft error code 500?